Dark Journey (1937 film): Plot

 Madeleine and Von Marwitz begin seeing each other socially, and despite their differences, they fall deeply in love.
 Von Marwitz even proposes marriage.
 Their whirlwind romance is interrupted one night when Madeleine's German co-conspirator, Anatole Bergen, is murdered.
 Madeleine meets with her German contacts who inform her that the recent information she provided proved disastrous for the German Army.
 She is ordered to return to Paris immediately and investigate her French contacts.
-When Madeleine reaches Paris, she is met by a high-ranking French official who presents her with the Médaille militaire for her brave service to her country.
+When Madeleine reaches Paris, she is met by a high-ranking French official who presents her with the Médaille militaire.
 Despite her reluctance to continue her work in Stockholm, she is ordered to return.

-Back in Stockholm, Madeleine and Von Marwitz are reunited and she reveals that she knows he is the German secret service leader.
+Back in Stockholm, Madeleine tells Von Marwitz that she knows he is the leader of the German secret service.
 In response, he reveals that he knows that she is in fact a French spy.
 Although relieved that they can finally speak honestly with each other, they acknowledge that their dream of a life together can never happen.
 Soon after, Madeleine turns to her friend Bob for protection, now that her true identity is known to the Germans.
-While Bob plans her escape from Stockholm and the Germans, Von Marwitz plans her capture and return to Germany.
+While Bob plans her escape from Stockholm, Von Marwitz plans her capture.
 The next day, Bob arranges for Madeleine to be arrested by the Stockholm police, ruining Von Marwitz's plan to capture her quietly.

 After Madeleine is deported, her ship is stopped by a German U-boat in neutral waters.
-Von Marwitz boards the ship and arrests Madeleine for being a French spy.
-As they are being rowed from the ship to the U-boat, a British Q-ship (a heavily armed merchant ship with concealed weaponry) approaches and engages the U-boat in battle, sinking the enemy vessel.
-Madeleine is taken aboard the Q-ship while von Marwitz is moved to a British destroyer.
-Her feelings of love unabated, Madeleine is assured that von Marwitz will not be shot, but instead will be detained until the end of the war.
-As von Marwitz is rowed away, Madeleine waves and calls out to him, "I'll be waiting."
+Von Marwitz boards the ship and arrests Madeleine.
+As they are being rowed to the U-boat, a British Q-ship (a heavily armed merchant ship with concealed weaponry) approaches and sinks the U-boat.
+Madeleine is taken aboard the Q-ship, while von Marwitz is taken aboard a British destroyer.
+Madeleine is assured that von Marwitz will not be shot, but will instead be detained until the end of the war.
+As von Marwitz is rowed away, Madeleine calls out to him, "I'll be waiting."